 Drilling logs come out of the well with drilling fluids.
 In fact, the task of drilling fluids is to remove drilling logs from deep wells; to make the well drilling process faster and easier.
 In oil wells, drilling rigs are usually low-density particles; In addition to causing damage and environmental pollution, they also reduce the properties of drilling fluid.

-In these wells, the output of drilling fluids includes about 10% of drilling logs and other oil contaminants.
-In fact, this fluid and its logs are combined with oil, water and other toxic chemicals on the way out, and its final outcome is extremely harmful to the environment.
+The output of drilling fluids in these wells includes about 10% of drilling logs and other oil contaminants.
+This fluid and its logs are combined with oil, water and other toxic chemicals on the way out, and its final outcome is extremely harmful to the environment.

 The result of this output includes materials such as oil, phenol suspension solids, arsenic, chromium, cadmium, lead, mercury, natural radioactive materials and barium.
 These compounds may vary from well to well; however, all of them are toxic and are classified as environmental pollutants.

 Biological disorders on the soil, toxic effects on plants, and health problems through the human food cycle are among the effects of these contaminants.

 Heavy metals are among the most dangerous environmental pollutants.
 These metals enter the drilling mud in two ways.
 Primarily if these metals are present in the drilling layers; They are likely to be combined with drilling mud and come out of the well.
 These metals are also sometimes used to add some properties to drilling mud.
 For example, by adding barium and mercury, the density of the mud can be controlled.
 Crude oil extracted from oil wells also contains a variety of heavy metals.